Skip to main content

 November 23, 2025

-The 2025 “Research to Practice” Transit Symposium will take place October 28-30, 2025.
-The symposium will take place online and streamed on YouTube.
-As the transit industry is experiencing significant changes (e.g., new technologies, potential funding shortage) in recent years, the symposium provides a platform where transit experts share insights on how evidence-based research is […]
+The 2025 “Research to Practice” Transit Symposium took place October 28-30, 2025.
+As the transit industry is experiencing significant changes (e.g., new technologies, potential funding shortage) in recent years, the symposium provides a platform where transit experts share insights on how evidence-based research is being or can be, used to make the most of these […]

 GPS data from smartphones can help determine how people access food sources